BlockIo/gem-block-io/README.md

 Or install it yourself as:

-    $ gem install block_io -v=2.0.0
+    $ gem install block_io -v=3.0.0

 ## Changelog

-*07/02/20*: BREAKING CHANGES.
-Version 2.0.0.
-Remove support for Ruby < 2.3.0.
+*04/14/21*: BREAKING CHANGES.
+Version 3.0.0.
+Remove support for Ruby < 2.4.0.
 Behavior and interfaces have changed.
 By upgrading you'll need to revise your code and tests.

-*05/10/19*: Prevent inadvertent passing of PINs (user error).
-*06/25/18*: Remove support for Ruby < 1.9.3 (OpenSSL::Cipher::Cipher).
-Remove connection_pool dependency.
-*01/21/15*: Added ability to sweep coins from one address to another.
-*11/04/14*: Fix issue with nil parameters in an API call.
-*11/03/14*: Reduce dependence on OpenSSL.
-PBKDF2 function is now Ruby-based.
-Should work well with Heroku's libraries.
-*10/18/14*: Now using deterministic signatures (RFC6979), and BIP62 to hinder transaction malleability.
+## Important Notes
+* This gem depends on the bitcoinrb gem.
+By using this gem, your application will load the bitcoinrb gem as well with the Bitcoin namespace.
+It may conflict with another gem using the same namespace.
+* Transaction endpoints are updated as of v3.0.0: instead of using `blockio.withdraw(...)`, you will now use `blockio.prepare_transaction(...)`, `blockio.create_and_sign_transaction()`, and `blockio.submit_transaction()`.
+* See the examples/ folder for basic examples.
+* Be careful to test thoroughly before production.

 ## Usage